Chart Color Schemes

 Employment conditions in Hope Valley demonstrate exceptional strength compared to most Australian markets

-Conversely, accommodation & food services were under-represented, at 5.1% of Hope Valley's workforce compared to Greater Adelaide's 6.8%.
-Between September 2024 and September 2025, employment increased by 1.8%, while labour force grew by 1.6%, reducing the unemployment rate by 0.2 percentage points in Hope Valley.
-In contrast, Greater Adelaide experienced employment growth of 3.0% and a 0.1 percentage point drop in unemployment rate over the same period.
-State-level data from 25-Nov-25 showed SA employment grew by 1.19%, adding 10710 jobs, with an unemployment rate of 4.0%.
-National forecasts from May-25 projected national employment growth at 6.6% over five years and 13.7% over ten years.
-Applying these projections to Hope Valley's employment mix suggests local employment should increase by 6.5% over five years and 13.5% over ten years, though this is a simple extrapolation for illustrative purposes only.
+Conversely, accommodation & food services are under-represented at 5.1%, compared to Greater Adelaide's 6.8%.
+The area offers limited local employment opportunities, indicated by its working population vs resident population count.
+Between September 2024 and September 2025, employment increased by 1.8% while labour force rose by 1.6%, reducing the unemployment rate by 0.2 percentage points.
+In contrast, Greater Adelaide saw employment growth of 3.0% and labour force growth of 2.9%, with a 0.1 percentage point drop in unemployment.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest potential future demand within Hope Valley.
+These projections estimate national employment growth at 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between industry sectors.
+Applying these projections to Hope Valley's employment mix suggests local employment should increase by 6.5% over five years and 13.5% over ten years, though this is a simple extrapolation for illustrative purposes and does not account for localised population projections.

 Frequently Asked Questions - Employment